rlb3/rlb3.github.com/content/post/recursion.md

 a function a values comes out.
 I never thought about a pure function holding state.
 Then I start reading about `Agents` in Elixir and how their purpose is to hold and provide access to modifying that state.
 I didn't understand.
-All the books said that Elixir data was immutable.
+All the books said that Elixir's data was immutable.

 Then I read something about the reason there was no looping